Home » Is It Always Your Fault if You Rear End Someone?

 In certain cases, a rear-end collision can occur with more than two vehicles.
 When this happens, a driver may leave a reasonable distance between them and the vehicle in front of them, only to be pushed into the vehicle directly in front of them by the vehicle behind them.
 In this case, the middle driver will not be held at fault.

 How do I prove fault in a rear-end accident case?

 When you are involved in a rear-end accident, it is your responsibility to provide proof of liability.
 There are a variety of ways you can go about making your claim.
 Perhaps you have witnesses who are willing to help you, you can call on the police to make an official report, or you can document skid marks and debris.

 In extreme cases, it is helpful to request the assistance of an accident reconstructionist expert.
 They can help reconstruct the accident to evaluate factors such as speed and negligence.
 Lastly, if the cause of the crash could be a result of a defective design or product, you can have your vehicle professionally inspected to determine whether other drivers with your vehicle have reported similar problems.

 How can an attorney help me in a rear-end collision?

-When you’ve been injured in a rear-end collision, an accident attorney can help you sort through the details to help you achieve a successful financial recovery.
-Once you’ve determined fault in your case, a personal injury lawyer can write a demand letter to the applicable insurance company on your behalf.
+So, if you find yourself wondering, “is it always your fault if you rear-end someone?” an accident attorney can help you sort through the details to help you determine liability in a free consultation.
+Once you’ve determined fault in your case, our Las Vegas car accident lawyer can write a demand letter to the applicable insurance company on your behalf.
 They can also advise as to whether or not your settlement offer is fair, and offer further advice on whether or not you should escalate to trial.
 At each phase, it is important to consult with your attorney to reach the best result possible.

 If you or a loved one has been injured in a rear-end collision, contact attorney Brian M. Boyer immediately for a free, no-obligation case evaluation at (702) 800-0988.
 Let’s get you on the road to recovery, today!